 Medicare Part D is insurance that helps pay for prescription drug costs.
 Plans are available through private insurance companies, and you must pay a monthly premium.

 Most health insurance companies have a network of pharmacies that you can use to purchase your prescriptions.
 This means that instead of paying the total price of the medication, you'll only pay a percentage or a copay of the drug's cost.
-Your insurance covers the rest of the cost.
+Your insurance covers the remaining cost.

 If you're enrolled in Original Medicare, you can choose to enroll in a standalone Part D drug plan that works alongside your existing benefits.
 Alternatively, you can select a Part D drug plan as part of a Part C Medicare Advantage plan.